This Chinese motherboard supports DDR4 and DDR5 RAM

 Best gaming laptop: perfect notebooks for mobile gaming

 Pricing is unknown for now, and it's highly unlikely we'll see this board, or its ilk outside of China for a while.
-That being said, it would be nice to see more motherboards release with this kind of swappable functionality.
-Whether it's achievable on more serious gaming boards would be interesting, and having the option to swap or even hot swap between RAM would be fun to play with.
+That being said, it would be nice to see more motherboards release with this kind of swappable functionality, at least while the generational transition is happening.
+Though, with Intel apparently pressing forward with a DDR5 perference for its next 700-series motherboard generation this year, that transition window is closing fast.